plausible/docs/docs/manual-link-tagging.md

 ---
-title: Manual link tagging with UTM tags and other query parameters
+title: UTM tags and other query parameters
 ---

 To minimize the amount of traffic that falls within the "[no referrer](top-referrers.md)" category, you can add special query parameters including UTM tags to your links.